nitinupadhyaya/karmic-blog-content/blogs/VedanticPsychology.md

 …the individual naturally experiences **inner order and emotional stability**.

 This is the operational core of the **Vedantic Psychological System**.
+Practices within The Relationships Lab are designed to bring this emotional clarity into lived experience — not by avoiding relationships, but by using them consciously as fields of inner observation.

 ---